skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

   - Development does not fit neat X week periods
   - Redirects focus from customers to process
   - Zero actual value ceremonies, bandaids over real problems
-  - Enforced process don't work
+  - Enforced processes don't work
-  - Scrum master role very frequenctly is absused
+  - Scrum master role very frequently is abused
 • I started with Scrum
-• Kanban is a framework for one part of development; goot to reduce waste, but doesn't cover enough of the processs
+• Kanban is a framework for one part of development; good in reducing development waste, but doesn't cover enough of the process

 -->

 ---

 <!-- header: "Process"-->
-# baseline
+# Baseline

+1. Measure everything ↔ Use o11y
 1. Split work into sub-day parts
-1. Invest on rock-solid CI / CD
+1. Invest in rock-solid CI / CD
 1. Everything just-in-time:
    - Prioritization
    - Analysis